 If any student or employee needs an Excused Absence Letter for the holidays in the 2019-2020 year, feel free to print THIS LETTER.

 OTHER SERVICES AND EXPERIENCES:

 Tashlikh: Tashlikh (casting away) is the ceremony of throwing bread crumbs into a body of water to symbolize the act of throwing away our sins.
 We perform this act on the first day of Rosh Hashanah with prayers and songs in order to honor the traditions of the Yamim Nora’im (High Holy Days).

 Kol Nidrei Food Drive: As is the tradition at Temple Emunah, we will be collecting small boxes of whole wheat crackers as well as 1-2 lb bags or boxes of Brown Rice for Family Table.
 Family Table is the only kosher food bank in the greater Boston area; it is sponsored by Jewish Family & Children's Service (JF&CS).
-Look for the red bins on Kol Nidrei, outside the main entrance to the temple, on Wednesday evening, September 18th and drop off your donations at that time.
+Look for the red bins on Kol Nidrei, outside the main entrance to the temple, on Tuesday evening, October 8th and drop off your donations at that time.
 Thank you!

-Yom Kippur Afternoon: On Yom Kippur afternoon we will have meditation with Barbara Neustadt at 2:00 PM, as well as a Text Study with Rabbinic Intern Rebecca Weintraub at 3:30 PM.
-Her talk is entitled: What the story of Jonah can add to our spiritual journey on Yom Kippur.
+Yom Kippur Afternoon / Evening: On Yom Kippur afternoon we will have meditation at 2:00 PM, as well as a Text Study with Rabbi Leora Kling Perkins at 3:00 PM.
 This will be followed at 4:00 by Yom Kippur Minhah and the Reading of the Book of Jonah.
-Ne'ilah Services will begin at 6:00 PM.
-For a full schedule of Yom Kippur, click HERE.
+Ne'ilah Services will begin at 5:30 PM.
+There is a program for students in grades K through 5th also starting at 5:30 PM.
+FLYER

 Sukkot Simhat Tot: All families with young children are invited to our special Sukkot program with the Solomon Schechter Day School on Sunday, October 13, 10:00 - 11:30 AM.
 There will be crafts, songs, snacks, and fun!
 Weather permitting we will have time to shake a lulav in the Sukkah.
 This program is free of charge.